tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 ## API doc is a new world for most tech writers

 API documentation is often a new world to technical writers.
-Many of the components may be new.
+Many of the components may differ from traditional GUI documentation.
 For example, all of these aspects with developer documentation differ from traditional documentation:

 * Authoring tools
 * Audience